grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi turned the plane control wheel slightly, and the boat eased to a somewhat steeper angle.
 He made some small adjustments on the trim tank control panel to make the front of the boat a bit more buoyant so it did not have to put quite so much energy into lifting the bow.

 "I am going to come level at just about 10 meters, then we will have Owen blow air into the main ballast tanks."
 Hemi kept his eyes locked on the depth gauge, watching it crawl slowly back around towards zero as the boat rose.
-Just as it passed the 10 meter mark, Hemi turned the plane control wheel and the bow of the boat eased down to level.
+Just as it passed the 10 meter mark, Hemi turned the plane control wheel and the bow of the boat came down to level.
 At this shallower depth, the boat took on the motion from the waves on the surface, slowly listing from one side to the other by 10 degrees or so.
 "OK!"
 Hemi yelled down to Owen.
 "Open the air into the main ballast Owen!"

 Percy punched the emergency blow alarm, to be sure that this time everyone on the boat was aware they were performing a dangerous maneuver.